-Though its local chapter meetups have been put on pause in the time of COVID, Noname Book Club has pivoted to monthly Zoom calls where activists, organizers and educators share their thoughts and insights with readers.
+Though its local chapter meetups have been put on pause in the time of COVID, Noname’s Book Club has pivoted to monthly Zoom calls where activists, organizers and educators share their thoughts and with readers.
 With an eye on liberation and accessibility for all, the Book Club also sends its monthly selections to incarcerated comrades via the Prison Program – a project that can be supported directly through Patreon.

-Find Bookshop links to Noname’s picks below, or support local, Black-owned bookstores by purchasing your copies from her list of partners.
+Find Amazon links to Noname’s picks below, or support local, Black-owned bookstores by purchasing your copies from her list of partners.
 For more revolutionary reading, check out the bookshelves of Angela Davis, Alice Walker, bell hooks, Nipsey Hussle and Malcolm X.

 Playing in the Dark: Whiteness and the Literary Imagination by Toni Morrison

 Captive Genders: Trans Embodiment and The Prison Industrial Complex by Eric Stanley & Nat Smith (also rec’d by Janet Mock)

 Are Prisons Obsolete? by Angela Y. Davis